 - Parent/Guardian & Adult Allies Summit — “Understanding Gender”

 - Partners, Supporters, & Sponsors

-All High School & Middle School LGBTQIA/Ally Students Welcome!
+All High School & Middle School LGBTQIA+, Questioning, & Allied Students Welcome!

 - Experience workshops created by fellow youth and community organizers.

-- Virtually meet students throughout Santa Cruz County, Monterey County, and San Benito County — from Watsonville, Salinas, Soledad, Monterey, San Juan Bautista to Scotts Valley — who are working to help create safer schools in their communities!
+- Meet students from throughout Santa Cruz County, Monterey County, and San Benito County — from Watsonville, Salinas, Soledad, Monterey, San Juan Bautista to Scotts Valley — who are working to help create safer schools in their communities!

 - Empower and liberate lesbian, gay, bisexual, pansexual, trans, queer, intersex, asexual, questioning, and allied youth.

 - Each student who registers will receive a personalized goodie bag and free t-shirt with a custom design!

 Rainbow masks provided at registration!